 As described above.

-Abbout thirty-yards upstream from the clam bridge is the southern (newer) wheelpit (SX 56418 92043), built on the river bank, that housed a waterwheel about 5.5 metres (18-feet) in diameter.
+Abbout thirty-yards upstream from the footbridge is the southern (newer) wheelpit (SX 56418 92043), built on the river bank, that housed a waterwheel about 5.5 metres (18-feet) in diameter.
 The walls are better preserved than the one noted above, but the structure is overgrown with trees growing inside it.
 Behind it is a bob-pit which housed a counter-weight that kept tension in the flatrods as they worked to operate pumps that were draining the quarry.

 A view of Meldon Viaduct .....